lafar6502/grimlog/README.md

   * install nodejs
   * clone grimlog git repository
   * npm install
-  * `node server.js` - to run from command line
+  * `node server.js` - to run from command line (`npm start` should work too)
-  * in order to run grimlog as a windows service: TODO
+  * in order to run grimlog as a windows service please install it with `npm run-script install-windows-service` (you need to run the command as administrator).
+Then 'grimlog' windows service will be created and you should be able to start it.